 Henry Fielding visited Lyme Regis in the summer of 1725, shortly after leaving Eton.
-The choice of Lyme as a holiday destination was almost certainly influenced by the presence in the town of Sarah Andrews, a distant cousin, who at the age of 15 was in possession of both good looks and a large fortune, having recently come into her inheritance on the early death of her father.
+The choice of Lyme as a holiday destination was almost certainly influenced by the presence in the town of Sarah Andrew, a distant cousin, who at the age of 15 was in possession of both good looks and a large fortune, having recently come into her inheritance on the early death of her father.

 The eldest of seven children, Henry Fielding was born on April 22, 1707, at Sharpham Park, in Somerset, England.
 He was the son of General Edmund Fielding.
 His mother, Sarah Gould Fielding, was the daughter of a judge.
 Their marriage had been highly disapproved of by Sarah's parents on the grounds that Edmund was too poor and could not even manage what little money he did have.

 When Henry was two, his father ‘retired’ to an estate near East Stour in Dorset, where he was unsuccessful as a gentleman farmer and eventually lost all his money.